 On exit from the forest into the open area of flat, snow-covered plain en route to frozen Chester Lake, Mount Galatea and Gusty Peak consume the vision ahead and Mount Chester looms large to the right.
-In the far distance, lofty The Fortress, visible between Gusty and Chester, brings back great memories of the challenging and successful Fortress summit bid achieved via the Headwall Loop around the base of Mount Chester on a long day in August of 2002.
+In the far distance, lofty The Fortress, visible between Gusty and Chester, brings back great memories of the challenging and successful Fortress summit bid achieved via the Headwall Loop around the base of Mount Chester, with my son, on a long day in August of 2002.

 Mélanie and I decide to enjoy a campfire and lunch towards the base of Mount Chester.
 To do this requires crossing Chester Creek on a narrow, snow mounded, single-log bridge.
 The crossing is completed carefully without incident and an ideal spot is identified to gather wood and make the campfire.
-Mélanie prepares food over a safe, open bonfire.
+Mélanie prepares food over a safe, protected cook surface.

 Food always tastes ten times better in the wilderness.
 For dessert, Mélanie has arranged a surprise.
 She boils pure maple syrup in a pot, then pours thin lines of the hot syrup onto a flat, packed, snow surface.
 As the syrup cools rapidly, it is coiled onto the end of a stick, then consumed much like a popsicle.
 This treat is amazingly delicious.
 Although never previously experienced, apparently this is a common and popular winter treat, called Tire D’érable, in French-Canadian culture.
 Mélanie is fluently bilingual and although her first language is French, her English is better than mine.